 The middle part of the book is much more about interactions and strategies, and this is where I was pushing my own comfort zone.
 I’d love to think that every great conversation, every successful date, every hot sweaty post-coital grin was a unique confluence of coincidental factors that culminated in this fated moment of bliss.
 It would be nice, wouldn’t it?

 Maybe not, Arden points out.
 Using many examples as both seducer and seduced, she outlines not only the how of getting into someone’s awareness but also makes a pretty convincing argument of the why: why it is actually more flattering to know that someone is intentionally making the effort to learn about you, to figure out what you need, to make themselves a part of your dream.
 They are good and effective strategies; in fact, in a couple of anecdotes I realize that they’ve worked on me, quite enjoyably.
+To meet some people and take advantage of this tips, consider using this Christian dating sites to meet new people.

 “The persuasive element of seduction, like anything else, is a tool… i didn’t write this book so that women could learn how to be soulless harpies breaking men’s hearts everywhere they go; i wrote it so that women could learn to be better lovers and better partners, both for themselves and the men they encounter. i wrote it so that more people could end up happier.” —Arden Leigh, The Seduction Manual